Ukraine Driving Guide

 Remember to approach locals in a friendly and polite manner.
 Most Ukrainians are welcoming and considerate to tourists, so asking for directions in a friendly way shouldn't be a hassle.

 Border checkpoints in Ukraine exist between bordering countries for the sole purpose of inspecting tourists who are driving in the country.
-Border security check tourists for their documents such as native driver's license, IDP, and car insurance.
-Due to the COVID-19 pandemic, expect that some borders are much stricter regarding health protocols, meaning some might require you a negative test result before letting you through.
+Border security checks tourists for their documents such as native driver's license, IDP, and car insurance.
+Remember to have your important documents and mandatory emergency equipment when at border checkpoints.
+Avoid driving when intoxicated to avoid altercations with law enforcement.

 If you should get into an accident, remain calm and don't panic.
 Switch on your emergency blinkers and make use of the warning triangle.
 Place it at 50 m away from your vehicle to signal that you are in an emergency to warn other cars.
 Do not move your vehicle and keep track of all damages.
 Have your car insurance company ready to contact and ask for assistance from police and, if possible, some locals who speak English.